WATonomous/wato_f1tenth/README.md

-# WATonomous ASD Admissions Assignment
+# WATonomous F1Tenth

 ## Prerequisite Installation
-These steps are to setup the monorepo to work on your own PC.
+These steps are to setup the wato_f1tenth to work on your own PC.
 We utilize docker to enable ease of reproducibility and deployability.

 > Why docker?
 It's so that you don't need to download any coding libraries on your bare metal pc, saving headache :3